alpha-xone/xbbg/js-xbbg-langgraph/README.md

 This package is a reusable tool adapter.
 It is not a chat app, HTTP server, MCP server, browser package, or agent framework.

+## Status

+Supported server-side LangChain/LangGraph adapter for Bloomberg-connected Node.js 24+ environments. `@xbbg/langgraph` is published alongside `@xbbg/core`, uses the same semver release cadence, and keeps Bloomberg connectivity in the core Node binding while exposing bounded tools, structured artifacts, and model-facing guidance for agent runtimes.

 ## Prerequisites

 Bloomberg connectivity is still provided by `@xbbg/core`: an installed Bloomberg Terminal/Desktop API, B-PIPE, SAPI, or ZFP setup plus Bloomberg SDK runtime libraries must be available on the server running the tools.

+The package targets Node.js 24+ and runs on the server side.
+It is not a browser package; frontends should call an application backend that owns Bloomberg connectivity.

 ## Install